Parkland survivor, Newtown family members, team up for student safety summit in Raleigh

 Sandy Hook Promise hosted the annual SAVE Youth Summit at NC State Saturday, a day after the 19th anniversary of the Columbine school shooting.

 "I lost my brother in the Sandy Hook school shooting.
-Daniel - he was 7," said Natalie Barden, one of the vent's speakers.
+Daniel - he was 7," said Natalie Barden, one of the event's speakers.

 "My son was Dylan.
 He was six when he was killed," added Nicole Hockley, a co-founder and Managing Director of Sandy Hook Promise.